Climate for change

 6 November 2024

-From Mallacoota to Mildura, Victorians inhabit a piece of country long revered as a cradle of abundance, but as warnings for irreversible environmental change mount, so do calls for greater protection of the rich diversity found within the Garden State.
+From Mallacoota to Mildura, Victorians inhabit a piece of country long revered as a cradle of abundance, but as warnings of irreversible environmental change mount, so do calls for greater protection of the rich diversity found within the Garden State.

 Drought, floods and fires have all severely tested the capacity of communities to respond and adapt.
 They have also led Parliament to investigate solutions that will address current and future needs.